 Imaging Services for the Enid Area

 Medical imaging is the area of medicine that uses X-rays, magnetic waves and ultrasound to obtain detailed images of the inside of the body.
 Doctors can then use those images to detect and diagnose illnesses and injuries, as well as to help develop treatment plans.
 The Radiology - Medical Imaging Department at St. Mary's Regional Medical Center offers medical radiology imaging services to residents of Enid, Oklahoma and the surrounding region.
-Below are descriptions of some of the imaging tests available at the main Radiology department of St. Mary's Regional Medical Center.

 X-ray (Radiography)